Mario Kempes: Style of play

-He was a box number 9 who stood out for his powerful left foot, goal-scoring prowess, speed, courage, and skill.
-He was always a second ahead of the rest of the players, his reaction time was incredible, which, combined with excellent physical condition and an enviable shot, made him a very complete striker.
+Kempes was a box number 9 who stood out for his left foot, goal-scoring prowess, speed, and skill.
+His reaction time, combined with his physical condition and shot ability, made him a striker.
 He also possessed a lethal header.

 Managerial career

 Kempes made his full-time managing debut in Albania.
 His brief spell with Lushnja was groundbreaking, as he became the first foreign manager who signed a foreign player in Albanian football history.
 His career in Albania came to a quick end in 1997.
 The following year, he landed a job with Venezuelan side Mineros de Guayana.
 In 1999, Kempes moved to Bolivia and managed The Strongest, before taking charge of Blooming in 2000.
 Previously, he had worked as assistant coach for Uruguayan manager Héctor Núñez in Valencia and as a player-manager of Indonesian League champions Pelita Jaya.

 Broadcasting career

 He currently works as a football analyst and commentator in Spanish for ESPN Deportes (ESPN's Spanish-language version).
 With Fernando Palomo and Ciro Procuna, he provides the commentary in the Latin American version of the FIFA franchise video games starting from FIFA 13 up until FIFA 23.
 He also serves as a commentator on the EA Sports FC series, beginning with EA Sports FC 24.